 In general terms, a project is acceptable if its profitability-index value is more than 1.
-This clearly indicates that the project offering a profitability-index greater than 1 must also offer a net present value which is positive.
+This clearly indicates that the project offering a profitability index greater than 1 must also offer a net present value that is positive.

 If the PI is 0, this will indicate that the present value of cash inflows is equivalent to the present value of cash outflows.
 In such a case, the decision to accept or reject a particular project will be based on the management policies of the company.
 Generally, in such cases, the project is accepted by the companies.

 - Interest Rate of NSC, PPF, KYP, SSY, SCSS

 - How to get loan against PPF